Overview

 • An alternative solution to connect to the campus network that does not require exceptions in the campus firewall is the campus VPN Service.

 • Services should run on standard ports.
-This means port 80 (for unencrypted) and port 443 (for SSL-enabled).
+This means port 80 (for unencrypted) and port 443 (for SSL-enabled) for web services.
 We do allow alternate servers on 8000 or 8080 (unencrypted) and 8443 (encrypted).
 For SSL encrypted sites, self-signed certificates will NOT be allowed for hosts open through the campus firewall.
 The certificate must be signed by a trusted Certificate Authority.
 To request a certificate visit the Certificates website.

 • The smtp (port 25) port for all hosts is closed both inbound and outbound by default.
 To learn more, visit the Knowledge Base article.
 If you need the smtp port opened, you must provide detailed documentation on the reasons the Texas A&M configuration is not sufficient, and your machine will be checked to verify that it is not relaying mail.
 To request an exception, please email security@tamu.edu.